Asqatasun/Asqatasun/Rule 13.7.1.md

 ### Notes

-We assume that a targetted document (pointed by the "href" attribute of the link) can be characterized by its extension.
+We assume that a targetted document (pointed by the `href` attribute of the link) can be characterized by its extension.

 Here is the content of the office document extension list (feel free to help us improving it or to criticise it) :

 -   ods
 -   fods